-Research taking place at the Epilepsy Center at UC San Diego Health System is transforming the way doctors diagnose and treat epilepsy around the world.
+Research taking place at the Epilepsy Center at UC San Diego Health is transforming the way doctors diagnose and treat epilepsy around the world.
 We currently have clinical trials evaluating new anticonvulsant drugs as well as radiosurgery treatments for people whose condition is not controlled with medication.
-Talk to your UC San Diego Health System neurologist if you are interested in potentially participating in a clinical trial.
+Talk to your UC San Diego Health neurologist if you are interested in potentially participating in a clinical trial.

 Featured Studies in Epilepsy

 is recruiting individuals with temporal lobe seizures for a study investigating language processing and epilepsy.
 The purpose of this study is to find out more about the structure and function of the brain in individuals with epilepsy.